Do you or does a family member or friend with Down syndrome dread getting blood drawn? Here are some tips to help with blood draws:

 -

 Using a visual support or story about blood draws may help ease anxiety.
-You could even use a "first, then" visual - "first blood draw, then [reward]."
+Our Resource Library has a Getting My Blood Drawn visual.
+You could also use a "first, then" visual - "first blood draw, then [reward]."

 -